 When an implant is first put in, it is literally screwed into place.
 The dentist drills a pilot hole first, and then screws the implant into the hole.

 At this point, the only thing holding the implant into your jawbone is the screw thread.
 It's similar to screwing a wood screw into a block of wood.
+The dentist will normally use a miniature surgical torque wrench to screw the implant into place.

 We want the implant to be firmly anchored in there, so that the magic process of osseo-integration can take place, literally fusing the implant to the bone.